Active Plus Keeping your body & mind A+ Menu button

 Wheelchair assessment: These assessments are carried out by skilled therapists with specific knowledge and training and who are ACC approved to determine the most appropriate wheelchair, postural and seating options to meet clients’ injury related needs.
 We have assessors available in Northland, Auckland, Waikato and Palmerston North and Wanganui who can do these assessments.

-Active+ has partnered with Solora Healthcare & Rehabilitation to provide physiotherapy and/or occupational therapy for clients who require Attendant Care and Home Management.
+Active+ has partnered with Solora Healthcare & Rehabilitation, Te Amo Atawahi, Custom Care Nursing, and Royal District Nursing Service (RDNS) to provide physiotherapy and/or occupational therapy for clients who require Attendant Care and Home Management.
 This provides a high quality, flexible, holistic, integrated service at the right time, that minimises duplication and disruption to the client.
 It will help clients to regain and maintain maximum independence and quality of life, whilst reducing risk of (re-)injury and supporting the client’s wider health goals so the client is able to participate safely in the wider community.

 During this service the client may have input from all or some of the following team members: